Abdo0777/Multi-agent-procurement-assistant/README.md

   delays; the app retries automatically on rate-limit errors.
 - Product data accuracy depends on what's scraped live from the web — always verify prices and availability before making a purchasing decision.

----

-## 📄 License

-This project is provided as-is for educational and portfolio purposes.